syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 ## Limit the minimum filter character

-You can control the minimum length of user input to initiate the search action using [minLength](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MinLength) property.
+You can control the minimum length of user input to initiate the search action using the [minLength](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MinLength) property.
 This can be useful if you have a very large list of data.
-The default value is `zero`, where suggestion the list opened as soon as the user inputs the mention character.
+The default value is `zero`, where the suggestion list opens as soon as the user inputs the mention character.

 The remote request does not fetch the search data until the search key contains three characters as shown in the following example.